raboof/akka.github.com/blog/_posts/2019-09-09-akka-family-builds.md

 Also, when a tagged commit is being build, the plugin pulls in the version of the release.
 `sbt-dynver` is also used to derive previous stable version, which is then used to discover artifacts to check binary compatibility against.

+Binary compatibility is verified with [MiMa](https://github.com/lightbend/mima) which compares class signatures of two versions to discover non-binary-compatible changes.

 ```scala
 mimaPreviousArtifacts := Set(
   organization.value %% name.value % previousStableVersion.value